AmolGangadhare/AmolGangadhare/README.md

 #### A bit more about me:
 @Tranzevo mostly works on mobile apps, currently exploring Salesforce.
 Constantly exploring and experimenting with new technology makes me crazy.
 I love to code and solving complex challenges.
-Here you can find some of my open source contributions.
+Here you can find some of my open source contributions and work.

 #### ✨ Android | iOS | Flutter | React Native | ReactJS | Salesforce ✨